$B$-meson production at forward rapidities in $pp$ collisions at the LHC: Estimating the intrinsic bottom contribution

-where $g(x_1,Q^2)$ and $b(x_1,Q^2)$ are the gluon and bottom densities of the projectile proton, $D_{b/B}$ is the bottom fragmentation function into a $B$ meson and the functions ${\cal{N}_A}(x_2)$ and ${\cal{N}_F}(x_2)$ are the adjoint and fundamental forward scattering amplitudes, which encodes all the information about the hadronic scattering, and thus about the non - linear and quantum effects in the proton wave function (see below).
+where $g(x_1,Q^2)$ and $b(x_1,Q^2)$ are the gluon and bottom densities of the projectile proton, $D_{b/B}$ is the bottom fragmentation function into a $B$ meson and the functions ${\cal{N}_A}(x_2)$ and ${\cal{N}_F}(x_2)$ are the adjoint and fundamental forward scattering amplitudes, which encodes all the information about the hadronic scattering, and thus about the non-linear and quantum effects in the proton wave function (see below).
 The gluon initiated contribution can be associated to the $gg \rightarrow b \bar{b}$ subprocess, and is expected to dominate at high center - of - mass energies and central rapidities.
-On the other hand, the contribution of the bottom - initiated subprocess is strongly dependent of the amount of bottom quarks in the proton wave function.
+On the other hand, the contribution of the bottom - initiated subprocess is strongly dependent on the amount of bottom quarks in the proton wave function.
 In general, the global analysis performed to determine the parton distribution functions (PDFs), assume that the bottom quark is not present at the initial scale of the DGLAP evolution, and that they are generated perturbatively by gluon splitting during the evolution for larger hard scales.
 Such a bottom content is usually denoted as extrinsic.
-In contrast, an intrinsic component can also be present \cite{Brodsky:1980pb}, associated with e.g an $|uud b\bar{b}\rangle$ Fock component of the proton's wave function, which has multiple connections to the proton's valence quarks and is sensitive to the non-perturbative structure of the proton.
+In contrast, an intrinsic component can also be present \cite{Brodsky:1980pb}, associated with e.g. an $|uud b\bar{b}\rangle$ Fock component of the proton's wave function, which has multiple connections to the proton's valence quarks and is sensitive to the non-perturbative structure of the proton.
 Although such an intrinsic component is expected to be suppressed by a factor $m_c^2/m_b^2$ in comparison with the intrinsic charm one, the recent evidences of an intrinsic charm (IC) component \cite{LHCb:2021stx,Ball:2022qks,NNPDF:2023tyk} imply that its contribution for the $B$ - meson production could not be fully negligible.
 Such is one of the main motivations for the analysis that we will perform in this paper.
 A current shortcoming is that, different from the IC case, an intrinsic bottom component has still not be considered in the global analysis.
 In order to surpass this limitation, we will consider in our exploratory study the phenomenological ansatz recently proposed in Ref. \cite{Boettcher:2024yax}, which allow us to estimate the intrinsic bottom component in terms of the IC one, which has been constrained by the current data.
-Such an ansatz allow us to provide, for the first time, an estimate of the IB contribution for the $B$ - meson production in $pp$ collisions.
+Such an ansatz allow us to provide an estimate of the IB contribution for the $B$ - meson production in $pp$ collisions.
 In what follows, we will calculate the $B$ - meson production cross - section considering a solution of the running coupling Balitsky - Kovchegov (BK) equation \cite{BAL,KOVCHEGOV} for ${\cal{N}_A}(x_2)$ and ${\cal{N}_F}(x_2)$ in Eq. (\ref{Eq:sig_imp}), and different parameterizations, with and without an intrinsic bottom component, for the gluon and bottom PDFs.
-We will estimate the transverse momentum, rapidity and Feynman - $x$ distributions and a comparison with the current LHCb data \cite{LHCb20137and13TeV} will be performed.
+We will estimate the transverse momentum, rapidity and Feynman - $x$ distributions and a comparison with the current LHCb data \cite{LHCb20137and13TeV} will be performed. { It is important to emphasize that previous discussions about the impact of the intrinsic bottom production on the $B$ - meson production have been performed, e.g. in Refs. \cite{Vogt1995,Braaten:2001bf} using distinct theoretical approaches, mainly focused on lower center - of - mass energies and/or central rapidities and derived disregarding non-linear effects in the QCD dynamics.
+As a consequence, the current study is the first analysis that takes into account of these effects and can be considered as complementary to these previous.}